Posts Tagged ‘design’

 Twitter ID: This is becoming increasingly popular.
 Knowing someone’s Twitter ID allows attendees to find out a lot about them, and encourages interaction and connections via social media during and after the event.

-Event identification: Holograms if you really need them for security purposes, or a logo or event name if there are other events in the space or you feel you need to shout out to non-attendees why all these people are here.
+Event identification: Holograms if you need them for security purposes, or a logo or event name if there are other events in the space or you feel you need to shout out to non-attendees why all these people are here.

-Badge wearer’s role at the event: Organizer, volunteer, first time attendee, returning attendee, speaker, panelist, and session facilitator: so many possible event roles.
+Badge wearer’s role at the event: Organizer, volunteer, first-time attendee, returning attendee, speaker, panelist, and session facilitator: so many possible event roles.
 Have a way to indicate them on the name badge.

 Schedule on the back: One reason to have a big badge.
 This isn’t usually practical for a 3+ day event, but if you’ve got the room it’s an extremely useful tool for attendees.